This grand Georgian house in Kent rewrites history with its contemporary transformation

 THE PROPERTY

 A Georgian house in Kent, with Victorian and Edwardian additions.
-The ground floor of this modern home (opens in new tab) has a kitchen-diner, dining room (opens in new tab) with an adjoining family room, living room (opens in new tab), utility room (opens in new tab) and WC.
+The ground floor of this modern home has a kitchen-diner, dining room with an adjoining family room, living room, utility room and WC.
 Upstairs on the first floor, there are five bedrooms (one en suite), an office and two bathrooms.
 There are three more bedrooms on the top floor and a media room and gym on the lower ground floor.

 DINING ROOM